The 5 Best Splash Cymbals (2023) – Beginner and Pro Options

 Before you go buying a splash cymbal for yourself, let me share a few quick tips with you to help you decide better.

-Although there aren’t a whole lot of drummers who use splash for grooves, unlike ride or hi-hats, or even crash cymbals, the smaller cymbal is particularly useful for adding embellishments in the song.
+Although there aren’t a whole lot of drummers who use splash for grooves, unlike ride or hi-hats, or even crash cymbals, the smaller cymbal is particularly useful for adding embellishments to the song.

 Instead of using a crash, you can use a splash for accenting some notes and it would add a much different flavor to your music.
 And this is great because it’s not always that you want the long sustain and loudness of a crash.